syncfusion-content/xamarin-docs/Xamarin/SfKanban/Customization.md

 ![](SfKanban_images/SfKanban_img5.png)

-SelectedBackground – Indicates the color, when hover on any category of multiple categories in a single column as shown in the below snapshot.
+['SelectedBackground'](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle~SelectedBackgroundColor.html) – Indicates the color, when hover on any category of multiple categories in a single column as shown in the below snapshot.

 ![](SfKanban_images/SfKanban_img6.png)

-Kanban Card Template - You can customize the appearance of the cards with your own template by using ['CardTemplate'](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~CardTemplate.html) property.
+['CardTemplate'](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~CardTemplate.html) - You can customize the appearance of the cards with your own template by using this property.

 {% tabs %}